Core Sampling Policy

 - ensure availability of samples and data to scientific party members so they can fulfill the objectives of the drilling projects;

-- encourage scientific analysis over a wide range of research disciplines by providing samples to the scientific community;
+- encourage scientific analyses over a wide range of research disciplines by providing samples to the scientific community;

 - preserve core material as an archive for future description and observations, for nondestructive analyses, and for sampling; and disseminate scientific results.